ADVANCED CHIROPRACTIC CARE

 Chiropractic Care at Olympic Spine & Sports Therapy

 It is likely that you discovered us because you’re in pain or suffering from a condition that is limiting your quality of life.
 We want you to understand how we are uniquely qualified to help you.
 Our Clinic Director; Mark Shelley DC DACNB has over 30 years of experience in the field of chiropractic.
 Additionally, he is the only board certified Functional Neurologist in the Edmonds area.
-Combining extensive experience, advanced diagnostic methods and collaborative treatment procedures has many advantages for our patients.
-Being able to receive complementary treatments such as physical rehabilitation and nutritional therapy, in addition to chiropractic care in the same office can save time and ensure the fastest relief and the most complete recovery.
+Combining extensive experience, advanced diagnostic methods, and collaborative treatment procedures has many advantages for our patients.
+Complementary treatments, such as physical rehabilitation, nutritional therapy, and chiropractic care in the same office can save time and ensure the fastest relief and the most complete recovery.

 Conditions that have been helped through chiropractic care:

 - Numbness and Tingling in Arms and Legs

 - Joint Pain: Including Shoulders, Elbows, Wrists, Knees, Ankles and Feet